exhash

 # If earlier commands change/shift a later target line, recompute lnhash first.

-# Append multiline text (no dot terminator)
+# Append multiline text in one tuple payload (no dot terminator)

-res = exhash(text, [f"{addr}a\nnew line 1\nnew line 2"])
+res = exhash(text, [(addr, "a", "new line 1\nnew line 2")])

 # Change shift width for < and >